F286/f286.github.io/_posts/2018-07-21-feminine-hero-archetype.md

 ## Feminine Hero Archetype

-Desirable virginal woman tames noble beast through love.
+Desirable virginal woman tames the noble beast through love.

 Enters into a relationship with him, learning and changing herself.